-All students, faculty, and staff who live, learn and work on campus or attend in-person Regis events are required to submit their daily symptom screening on CoVerified.
+All students, faculty, and staff who live, learn and work on campus or attend in-person Regis events are required to monitor their symptoms and report any COVID-19 symptoms through the daily symptom screening tool on CoVerified.

 Students can upload medical/professional documentation, or they may have it faxed to the office by their medical provider.
 A staff member from OSAS will review the documents and reach out to the student to set up an intake meeting.

 Mental health professionals are on campus daily and services are available year-round.
 Resources are also available for remote students who cannot get to the Weston campus.
 Current students can get more information on SPIKE.